 This morning we got up, got dressed and had our breakfast in the outside restaurant.
 It was delicious.
 I had a Spanish omelette, Denali a bread plate with pineapple jam and orange marmalade.
 After those plates were taken away, you were given a fruit plate.
 This was the first time I’ve had dragonfruit by itself, it tasted like a plum with lots of tiny seeds.

-It was particularly hot today.
-The heat takes a lot out of you, we were tired before we left.
-Our driver was waiting, we got in the tuk tuk and started for Thom Wat.
-We get our passes punched at the check point and make our way.
+It was a particularly hot today.
+The heat takes a lot out of you, so we were tired before we left.
+Our driver was waiting, so we got in the tuk tuk and started for Thom Wat.
+We got our passes punched at the check point and made our way.

 The first place we stopped was the Bayon Temple.
 I know I say amazing, incredulous, indescribable a lot, but it’s always true.
 It baffles me how people hundreds of years ago were capable of making art that I can see today.
 Bayon is the temple with the many headed statues.